 It is this relationship that miracles demonstrate.
 And it is this relationship that restores to our mind the memory of peace which naturally brings forth our shared ability to be happy and free in and with one another.

 Thus, when I bring my specific problem to the Holy Spirit, Its response is not to instantly solve the problem as I’ve set it up.
-My problems all arise from confusion about what I am in truth: I think I’m a body in a real world.
-I think what’s happening is real.
-My so-called problems are just symptoms of this misunderstanding.
+My problems all arise from confusion about what I am in truth: I think I’m a body in a hyper-competitive world of scarce-and-getting-scarcer resources.
+I think I’m at risk of death and the that the best defense is a good offense.
+Every single one of my so-called problems is merely a symptom of this misunderstanding.

 Therefore, the Holy Spirit’s specific answer always addresses the underlying error, which is essentially my conviction that separation is not only possible but actually happened.
 The Holy Spirit never confirms separation because it knows the separation never happened.
 It always gives me just as much knowledge as I can handle in a given moment, a given set of circumstances, to remember that separation is not real.